capnproto/capnproto/doc/language.md

 If you omit the ID for a type or annotation, one will be assigned automatically.
-This default ID is derived by taking the first 8 bytes of the MD5 hash of the parent scope's ID concatenated with the declaration's name (where the parent scope means the file for top-level delarations, or the outer type for nested declarations).
+This default ID is derived by taking the first 8 bytes of the MD5 hash of the parent scope's ID concatenated with the declaration's name (where the "parent scope" is the file for top-level delarations, or the outer type for nested declarations).
 You can see the automatically-generated IDs by running `capnpc -v` on a file.
 In general, you would only specify an explicit ID for a declaration if that declaration has been renamed or moved and you want the ID to stay the same for